nguyentumine/AIO-Boot/AIO/Tools/wimlib64/README.txt

                                    WINDOWS PE

-A major use for wimlib and wimlib-imagex is to create customized images of Windows PE, the Windows Preinstallation Environment, on either UNIX-like systems or Windows without having to rely on Microsoft's software and its restrictions and limitations.

-Windows PE is a lightweight version of Windows that can run entirely from memory and can be used to install Windows from local media or a network drive or perform maintenance.
+wimlib can also be used to create customized images of Windows PE on either UNIX-like systems or Windows.
+Windows PE (Preinstallation Environment) is a lightweight version of Windows that runs entirely from memory and can be used to perform maintenance or to install Windows.
 It is the operating system that runs when you boot from the Windows installation media.

-You can find Windows PE on the installation media for Windows (Vista or later) as the file `sources/boot.wim'.
-Windows PE can also be found in the Windows Automated Installation Kit (WAIK), which is free to download from Microsoft, inside the `WinPE.cab' file, which you can extract natively on Windows, or on UNIX-like systems if you install either the `cabextract' or `p7zip' programs.
+A copy of Windows PE can be found on the installation media for Windows (Vista or later) as the file `sources/boot.wim', or in the Windows Automated Installation Kit (WAIK), which is free to download from Microsoft.

-In addition, Windows installations and recovery partitions frequently contain a WIM containing an image of the Windows Recovery Environment, which is similar to Windows PE.

-A shell script `mkwinpeimg' is distributed with wimlib on UNIX-like systems to ease the process of creating and customizing a bootable Windows PE image.
+A shell script `mkwinpeimg' is provided with wimlib on UNIX-like systems to simplify the process of creating and customizing a bootable Windows PE image, sourcing the needed files from the Windows installation media or from the WAIK.

                                   DEPENDENCIES